Low complexity among principal fully irreducible elements of Out($F_3$): Abstract

 \section{Abstract}

 We find the shortest realized stretch factor for a fully irreducible $\vphi\in\outt$ and show that it is realized by a ``principal'' fully irreducible element.
-We also show that it is the only principal fully irreducible produced by a single fold in any rank.
+We also show that it is the only principal fully irreducible outer automorphism in any rank produced by a single fold.